-When you arrive at the birthing unit in the hospital, the doctor/midwife will check to see if you are in labour.
+When you arrive at the birthing unit in the hospital, the doctor or midwife will check to see if you are in labour.
+Some tests and monitoring may be needed.

 If there are no changes or only very small changes in the cervix,